Tips and Info about Fiji

-Fiji is a multi cultural society with about 50% Fijian, 46% Indians and 4% other.
+Fiji is a multicultural society with about 50% Fijian, 46% of Indians and 4% other.

 What to bring to Fiji

-Most the thing for day to day use can be bought in Fiji, supermarkets are in every town, villages have little stores for basics, and most resorts have little shops.
+Most things for day to day use can be bought in Fiji.
+Supermarkets are in every town, villages have little stores for the basics, and most resorts have little shops.

 Bring your regular travel luggage and toiletries.

 - a light raincoat

 - polarizing sunglasses (break the glare on the water surface, see reefs better)

 - Some cash $200 – $300, ATM not everywhere